Vatsim-Scandinavia/controlcenter/docs/integrations/vatsim.md

 !!! info
 VATSIM Core API key v2 is required to enable this feature, contact VATSIM Tech Department using VATSIM Support to get your key.

-# VATSIM ATC Booking API
+# VATSIM ATC Bookings API

 [VATSIM ATC Bookings API][vatsim-atc-bookings-api] is used get, publish, edit and remove controller bookings.